 Watch Luna Vachon’s Vicious attack on Sherri Martel and more!:

-Without missing a beat, Luna Vachon set her sights on winning the title from the newly crowned Alundra Blayze, and a feud between the two ensued.
+Without missing a beat, Luna Vachon set her sights on winning the title from the newly crowned Alundra Blayze, and a feud between the two exploded.

-Watch: Luna Vachon takes on Alundra Blayze for the WWF Women’s Championship
+Watch Luna Vachon vs. Alundra Blayze for the WWF Women’s Championship:

 Luna continued, “I wanted to see good things happy to women as a whole, but we keep allowing women to get into our sport who believe their shit.
-The promoters don’t put them in their place, and this is the case with many of the women who’ve made it to the top.”
+The promoters don’t put them in their place, which is the case with many women who’ve made it to the top.”

 Luna Vachon – Her Second WWF Stint and Altercations With Sable

-Over the years, there have been stories on Sable being aloof with the other women in the company, but her husband at the time Marc Mero has no problem with Vachon and even puts her over.
+Over the years, there have been stories of Sable being aloof with the other women in the company, but her husband, Marc Mero, has no problem with Vachon and even puts her over.

 “She played that role so well.
-Luna being a top wrestler that she was, working with someone who had never wrestled.
+Luna, the top wrestler she was, was working with someone who had never wrestled.
 Maybe there were egos or animosity involved; maybe Sable was aloof to her in the dressing room, but there was friction whatever it was.
 But Luna never brought it into the ring or hurt Sable.
 She was never unprofessional, but she voiced her opinion backstage, and it was an unfortunate situation back then.”

 Vachon, never one to mince her words, didn’t pull punches when speaking about Sable, who she felt hadn’t paid her dues and was getting unfair preferential treatment.